gnoliyil/fuchsia/docs/development/languages/fidl/examples/key_value_store/_baseline_tutorial.md

-This baseline case showcases an end-to-end implementation of a write-only key-value store implemented using FIDL.
-This allows each client to have its own bespoke key-value store on the server, which it can connect to using the `Store` protocol, and write to using the `WriteItem` method.
+This baseline case details an end-to-end implementation of a write-only key-value store implemented using FIDL.
+This case allows each client to have its own bespoke key-value store on the server, which it can connect to using the `Store` protocol, and write to using the `WriteItem` method.

 Note: The source code for this example is located at [//examples/fidl/new/key_value_store/baseline](/examples/fidl/new/key_value_store/baseline).
-This directory includes tests exercising the implementation in all supported languages, which may be run locally by executing the following from the command line `fx set core.x64 --with=//examples/fidl/new:tests && fx test keyvaluestore_baseline`.
+This directory includes tests exercising the implementation in all supported languages, which can be run locally by executing the following from the command line `fx set core.x64 --with=//examples/fidl/new:tests && fx test keyvaluestore_baseline`.

-First, we need to define our interface definitions and test harness.
-The FIDL, CML, and realm interface definitions set up a scaffold that arbitrary implementations can use:
+The following FIDL, CML, and realm interface definitions set up a scaffold that arbitrary implementations can use:

 <div>
   <devsite-selector>